 During the fighting of 1914 the average age of a private soldier in the British army was about 27.
 Scott's mother being far closer to this in age than himself.

-On the 13th of August, 1914, along with about thirty two officers and one thousand one hundred and fifty other ranks, he crossed the channel on the 'Italian Prince' landing at Le Havre.
+On the 13th of August, 1914, thirty two officers and one thousand one hundred and fifty other ranks, crossed the channel on the 'Italian Prince' landing at Le Havre.
 The 1st Black Watch was one of four infantry battalions within the 1st Guards Brigade, this being one of the three brigades making up the 1st Division.
 Along with the 2nd Division, they made up I Corps under the command of Lieutenant-General Sir Douglas Haig, later overall commander of the British Expeditionary Force.

 When the Black Watch left Le Havre on the 16th, they did so by rail.
 Heading east for 190 miles they detrained late the next day at Le Nouvion.
 After a night of rest they made the three mile journey west on foot to billets in Boue, where they spent several days route marching.